Mandatory Notification of Trade - Options

 |93,286

-The Company has resolved to settle the economic value of the exercised options through transfer of shares held in treasury and has therefore initiated the transfer of 168,047 treasury shares to the employees as settlement of the exercised options.
-This also includes transfer of treasury shares to non-primary insiders.
-After the transaction, the Company will hold 1,717,072 treasury shares.
+The Company has resolved to settle the economic value of the exercised options through transfer of shares held in treasury and has therefore initiated the transfer of 24,157 treasury shares to the employee as settlement of the exercised options.
+After the transaction, the Company will hold 1,692,915 treasury shares.

 For more information: